When It Rains, It Pours

 Umbrella insurance, often called personal liability insurance, gives you extra protection on top of your home and auto policies.
 Umbrella coverage kicks in when your home or auto limits aren’t enough.

-A personal umbrella insurance policy allows you to select a liability limit that best protects your assets, up to $5 million.
+A personal umbrella insurance policy allows you to select a liability limit that helps protect your assets, up to $5 million.

 Property Damage